End-to-End Dense Video Grounding via Parallel Regression: Introduction

-In this paper, we tackle the problem of dense VG and present a simple yet effective framework for this task.
+To solve these problems, we present a simple yet effective framework for dense video grounding.
 Taking a different perspective on VG as a direct regression problem, we present an end-to-end parallel decoding paradigm by re-purposing a Transformer-alike architecture (PRVG).
-The key design in our PRVG framework is {\em languages as queries}, and using the paragraph to directly attend the contextualized visual representations for moments regression.
-This simple design of languages as queries in our parallel decoding paradigm shares two critical advantages.
-First, the cross-attention between languages and visual representations endows PRVG with the global context view, which provides the flexibility of accurate localization of moments of various duration at different locations.
-Second, the self-attention in languages themselves enables PRVG to model the mutual context among different sentences, which could be leveraged to overcome the semantic ambiguity of each individual sentence.
+The key design in our PRVG framework is languages as queries, and using the paragraph to directly attend the contextualized visual representations for moments regression.
+This simple design in our parallel decoding paradigm shares two critical advantages.
+First, the cross-attention between languages and visual representations endows PRVG with the global context view, which provides the flexibility of accurate localization for temporal moments of various durations at different locations.
+Second, the self-attention in sentences enables PRVG to model the mutual context among different sentences, which could be leveraged to overcome the semantic ambiguity of each individual sentence.
 In addition, we also design a robust proposal-level attention loss to explicitly guide the attention mechanism training in PRVG, resulting in a more accurate regression model.
-Due to its simplicity in design, our PRVG can be applied with flexible settings (single or dense grounding) and deployed efficiently without any post-processing technique.
+Due to its simplicity in design, our PRVG can be deployed efficiently without any complicated label assignment and post-processing technique.